-Most tax-exempt organizations are required to file an annual return.
+Most tax -exempt organizations are required to file an annual return.
 Which form an organization must file with the Internal Revenue Service (IRS) generally depends on the organization's financial activities.
-This FDOH form must becompleted by all organizations (non-profits and pro-profits) who are awarded with state appropriation funds (federal/state) as a recipient of state financial assistance or as a sub-recipient of federal financial assistance.
+This FDOH form must be completed by all organizations (non profits and proprofits) who are awarded with state appropriation funds (federal/state) as a recipient of state financial assistance or as a sub-recipient of federal financial assistance.
 Please use the instructions below as a guide for completing each section of the FDOH form.

-Business Legal Name Street Address Including City, State, and ZIP Code Telephone FDOH Contract # Email UEI/DUNS # FEIN/Tax Id Parent FEIN/Tax Id (if different) Business legal Name Insert the exact name as shown on the IRS Tax Id registration certificate, FloridaSun Biz, MFMP registration or the organization name on the FDOH contract agreement.
-If the contract legal name is different from the registered legal name, please coordinate and contact your FDOH's assigned Contract Manager.
-Street Address Input the mailing or physical address including zip code your organization uses forformal communication.
-This address may be different from the operating address/es where clients receive services Telephone Provide a direct ten (10) digits phone contact including extension number when applicable for follow up questions and inquiries.
-FDOH Contract # Insert all contract numbers for which your organization either received from FDOHas assets (equipment) and/or cash receipts during the reporting fiscal year.
-Email Please provide a secure email address for official business communications withFDOH.
+Business Legal Name Street Address Including City, State, and ZIP Code Telephone FDOH Contract # Email UEI/DUNS # FEIN/Tax Id Parent FEIN/Tax Id (if different) Business legal Name Insert the exact name as shown on the IRS Tax Id registration certificate, Florida Sun Biz, MFMP registration or the organization name on the FDOH contract agreement.
+If the contract legal name is different from the registered legal name, please coordinate, and contact your FDOH's assigned Contract Manager.
+Street Address Input the mailing or physical address including zip code your organization uses for formal communication.
+This address may be different from the operating address/es where clients receive Services.
+Telephone Provide a direct ten (10) digits phone contact including extension number when applicable for follow up questions and inquiries.
+FDOH Contract # Insert all contract numbers for which your organization either received from FDOH as assets (equipment) and/or cash receipts during the reporting fiscal year.
+Email Please provide a secure email address for official business communications with FDOH.
 UEI/DUNS # Obtaining a DUNS number is a requirement for all grantees of federal funds.
-If your organization is funded with any federal funds (e.g. your contract agreement islabeled with an Assistance Listing Number (ALN, formerly CFDA), please input your DUNS or your assigned Unique Entity Identifier (UEI) number in this box.
-FEIN/Tax Id Please insert your exact nine (9) digits registered Tax Identification number.
+If your organization is funded with any federal funds (e.g., your contract agreement is labeled with an Assistance Listing Number (ALN, formerly CFDA), please input your DUNS or your assigned Unique Entity Identifier (UEI) number in this box FEIN/Tax Id Please insert your exact nine (9) digits registered Tax Identification number.
 This should be the same as the Tax Id number on the FDOH contractual agreement.
 If different, please coordinate with your FDOH assigned Contract Manager.
-Parent FEIN/Tax Id If your organization is either a franchise, affiliate or report to a higher group or organization, please include her the parent (higher level) or affiliate organization's Tax Id number.